HackBulgaria/Core-Java-1/4/problems4.md

 Is there a way you can use a *stack* in here?

 ###Reverse a generic collection###
-Declare a method, expecting a Collection of generalized type <? extends Object>, and reverse it in your method.
+Declare a method, expecting a Collection and reverse it in your method.
 Return the same collection given, do not return a new collection!.

-The argument you accept in your method should be like `Collection<? extends Object> argument`.
-Ask me about the question mark when you get here if I forget to explain the difference with Collection<Object>.
+Either use:
+`static <T> void  reverse (Collection<T> collection)`
+or make it a concrete type:
+`static void reverse(Collection<Integer> collection)`

 *Do not try to use* Collections.reverse.
 It works only for a List, and not for collections : )